 “

-Revolution comes, in two ways, a way of wisdom or the path of the sword.
+Revolution comes, within two ways, a way of wisdom or the path of the sword.
 The first one is the change of mind, character, and morals towards fairness and justice regardless of any discrimination, destruction, and harm to society and its people.
-The second one is only the change of leadership, system, and rules with a few power-mongers who even practice the bloodshed of innocent people.
+The second one is only the change of leadership, system, and rules with a few power-mongers who even practice with the bloodshed of innocent people.
 Revolution by wisdom is evergreen and fruitful, and by the sword is just for a season and disappears sooner or later.

 ”